daironsanill/daironsanill/README.md

-- 👋 Hi, I’m @daironsanill
+- 👋 Hi, I’m Bornface Oduor
-- 👀 I’m interested in learning software development
+- 👀 I’m interested in embedded systems development and IoT
-- 🌱 I’m currently learning software engineering @multimedia University of Kenya
+- 🌱 I’m currently learning Electrical and Telecoms engineering at Multimedia University of Kenya
-- 💞️ I’m looking to collaborate on the software development projects
+- 💞️ I’m looking to collaborate on the IoT and embedded systems projects
 - 📫 How to reach me.
 You can reach me via email - oduorbornface09@gmail.com or contact me through my WhatsApp number +254 701627054

 <!---